 - Storing, sharing and collaborating on research data

-The data you collect, generate and use during your research are a valuable asset.
-At any cost you should avoid loss, theft or unauthorized access to these data.
+During your research the collected or generated data need to be stored safely.
 Therefore, in principle all research data, including related materials (e.g. protocols, models or questionnaires), must be stored in the ISO 27001- and NEN 7510-certified UT storage facilities.

-Use this tool to find the best facility for handling research data during your research.
+Use this tool to find the best UT facility for handling research data during your research.

 - Securing research data